grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 The purpose of a tutorial is to show the reader how to "learn by doing" in a safe environment.
 A tutorial should build up easy successes that inspire a user to say, “I just did that!
 Wow!”
 The length of a tutorial can vary from a few steps to many subtasks.

+> If you have an idea for a tutorial you'd like to develop, contact the tutorial team, Matt Abrams, Melori Arellano, and Eve Meelan, for guidance.

 ## Tutorial structure

 A tutorial topic includes the following elements: